 Due to the number of applications we receive and limited resources, we are not able to respond to inquiries.
 Our job postings/descriptions have been designed to provide a lot of detail about the position.
-The current status of a position can be found on the Employment Opportunities webpage.
 For additional information on MCC, please explore the College's website.

 Hiring managers and interview committee members are not in a position to discuss information with applicants outside of the formal interview.
 They have been instructed to direct all inquires to the Human Resources Office.

 I currently work at MCC and noticed a posting that said it was for "Regular Employees Only".
 What does this mean?

 Occasionally, we may limit our recruitment and consideration to those who are currently employed by the College.
 Most often, our postings are unrestricted.
 Typically, there are three types of postings: